Jacoby & Meyers, LLP

 • The defendant (at-fault party) owed a duty of care to the plaintiff (injured person).
 The duty of care is dependent on the facts of your case.
 However, a common duty of care in a car accident case would be to operate the vehicle in a safe and lawful manner.
 In a slip, trip, and fall case, the duty of care that a property owner would have to a guest would be to ensure that the property was safe from hazardous conditions, such as broken handrails or loose flooring.

 • There was a breach in the duty of care.
-This breach is the action that constituted the defendant’s failure in upholding his or her duty of care to the plaintiff.
+This breach is the action that constituted the defendant’s failure to uphold his or her duty of care to the plaintiff.
 For example, in the car accident scenario, the breach might be driving while intoxicated or following too closely.

 • The breach in the duty of care resulted in the accident.
 This accident caused the plaintiff’s injuries and associated expenses.